uguryavuz/machine-certified-linearizability/README.md

 tlapm POPL24_HerlihyWingQueue.tla --timing --safefp --stretch 3
 ```

 The first two commands will verify the prelude, which contains a number of lemmas used in the proof of linearizability of the Herlihy-Wing queue.
-The `stretch` flag in the last two commands will triple the default timeout for the proof search, which is necessary for the proof of linearizability of the Herlihy-Wing queue due to its increased complexity.
+The `stretch` flag in the last command will multiply the default timeout for the proof search (here, it will triple), which is necessary for the proof of linearizability of the Herlihy-Wing queue due to its increased complexity.

 ### Jayanti-Tarjan union-find